yhaochen/Sensitivity/README.md

 Step 3: Run `8_Supplementary.R`, and users should see Figure_S1, Figure_S2, Figure_S3 and Figure_S4 in the `/Figures` folder.

 Note: these four figures are in the supplementary materials.
+Users can ignore them if not interested.

 ## Detailed explanation of each script: